YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ZGBLDIRACC, Cannot access global directory xxxx.
 Continuing with yyyy.

 Run Time Error: This indicates that a SET of a $ZGBLDIR or external global reference specified a Global Directory (xxxx) that does not exist or cannot be accessed due to permissions.
-GT.M retains the previous Global Directory (yyyy).
+YottaDB retains the previous Global Directory (yyyy).

 Action: Ensure that you specified the intended Global Directory.
 Use a host shell command to verify that the specified directory exists and has the protections required for the desired access.